-- Content distribution mainly relies on Content Delivery Networks (CDNs) - A CDN can be defined as "a large, geographically distributed network of specialized servers that accelerate the delivery of web content and rich media to internet-connected devices", Akamai [3]. - Example of Akamai - More than 175,000 servers in more than 100 countries - Content delivery network traffic will deliver over half of all the Internet video traffic by 2019 [1].
+- Content distribution mainly relies on Content Delivery Networks (CDNs) - A CDN can be defined as "a large, geographically distributed network of specialized servers that accelerate the delivery of web content and rich media to internet-connected devices", Akamai [3]. - Example of Akamai - More than 175,000 servers in more than 100 countries - Content delivery network traffic will deliver threefourth of all Internet video traffic by 2020 [1].